-This morning we went on a nice family walk in our neighbourhood.
-The Park of Maisons-Laffitte is a great place to stroll on a Sunday morning as most people are still in bed or eating croissants at breakfast for a long long time.
+This morning, we went on a nice family walk in our neighbourhood.
+The Park of Maisons-Laffitte is a great place to stroll on a Sunday morning as most people are still in bed or eating croissants at breakfast for a long, long time.
 On the Place Wagram, the elegant fountain is surrounded by beautiful oxeye daisies.
-I took a few photos and thought about writing a post about how do we call oxeye daisy in French.
-Here is the answer as well as a few more information such as the game of picking the daisy petals off…
+I took a few photos and thought about writing a post about what we call an oxeye daisy in French.
+Here is the answer as well as a few more information, such as the game of picking the daisy petals off…

 How do we call oxeye daisy in French?

 The Latin word for the grassland flower is Leucanthemum vulgare, which derives from the Ancient Greek meaning ‘white flower’.